Turkey’s Syrians: Today and Tomorrow - Edited by Eroglu Utku, Unutulmaz and Sirkeci

 Dr K. Onur Unutulmaz is currently the Deputy Head of Department of International Relations, Social Sciences University of Ankara, Turkey.
 He received his doctorate from the University of Oxford in Social and Cultural Anthropology.

-Prof Dr Ibrahim Sirkeci is Chair of Transnational Studies and Director of Regent’s Centre for Transnational Studies at Regent’s University London, United Kingdom.
+Prof Dr Ibrahim Sirkeci is Chair of Transnational Studies and Director of Regent’s Centre for Migration and Integration at Regent’s University London, United Kingdom.

 CREDITS: Cover Design: Gizem Cakir | Cover photo: Tahire Erman